-George Ferminger, of Skelton, a miner was convicted for being drunk and riotous in the streets of Saltburn by the Sea,
+George Ferminger, of Skelton, a Miner was convicted for being drunk and riotous in the streets of Saltburn by the Sea,

 4th December -

-John Pryor, a labourer of Skelton, was convicted for assaulting Henry Simpson, a Police Constable of Skelton in the execution of his duty.
+John Pryor, a Labourer of Skelton, was convicted for assaulting Henry Simpson, a Police Constable of Skelton in the execution of his duty.

-10th December - DRUNK AND RIOTOUS.
+10th December -

 Thomas Wilkinson was brought up by PC Haw for being drunk and riotous at Skelton.
 Fined 5s and 8s 6d costs and informed that it would be double for the next offence.

 16th November -

 The second of this series of popular readings was held in the Parish school room on the 11th, but not to a crowded audience owing to a snowstorm raging at the time of assembling.

-21st December - BASTARDY - PALPITATING BARBER BEGS LENIENCY.
+BASTARDY - PALPITATING BARBER BEGS LENIENCY.

-Henry Ward, barber of Skelton, was summoned by Mary Bailey of Guisborough to show cause why he should not be adjudged father of her child, born on 11th February last.
+Henry Ward, Barber of Skelton, was summoned by Mary Bailey of Guisborough to show cause why he should not be adjudged father of her child, born on 11th February last.

 Defendant said that he did not deny the paternity of the child, but entreated the Bench to deal with him leniently as he was unable to work in consequence of palpitation of the heart.

 He had alreay paid £2 19s towards maintenance of his offspring.
 The bench made an order for 1s 6d per week.

-Thomas Pressick Andrew
+Thomas Pressick Andrew.

 His wife, Mary Ellerby.